Would you say your current self service support is a source of customer satisfaction?

 Escalation Options

-For all this talk of AI and automation, it’s still necessary to offer a human touch when necessary.
+For all this talk of AI and automation, it’s still required to offer a human touch when necessary.
 The timing can depend on the customer or the situation, and your plan for escalation can be embedded in the chatbot.
 Is a customer using the same phrase over and over?
 Do they refuse to share details of their situation?
 Are there words or phrases used that indicate frustration or an overall negative sentiment?

 Figuring out a plan of action and programming it into your automation can ensure no customer gets lost in the shuffle and that — when they do demand to speak to a real person — they are met with a team that’s trained to handle these more important matters.
 All of this can live in the customer’s current shopping or service environment for a seamless handoff to live help.